4 min read

 • course-related admissions tests

-If you do have to sit an admissions test, you will need to find out the deadline for registering, what the test will involve so you can prepare, and how you will take the test.
+If you do have to sit an admissions test, you'll need to find out the deadline for registering, what the test involves so you can prepare, and how you'll take the test.
 This could be online or at a test centre in your country.

 3. Portfolios

-After a university has received your application they will ask if they want to see your work, so you don’t need to worry about submitting a portfolio with your UCAS application.
+After a university has received your application they'll ask if they want to see your work, so you don’t need to worry about submitting a portfolio with your UCAS application.

 4. Interviews and auditions

-Interviews and auditions can be carried out online by video conference and allow course tutors to learn more about your passion for the degree programme and your ability.
+Interviews and auditions can be carried out online by video conference.
+They allow course tutors to learn more about your passion for the degree programme and your ability.
 They are also your chance to talk about your learning, your interests, the work that is important to you and what makes you a good candidate.

-Depending on the university, the selection process for medical and dental programmes can involve either a normal interview or a Multiple Mini Interview when you will complete several, timed, short assessments, one after the other.
+Depending on the university, the selection process for Medical and Dental programmes can involve either a normal interview or a Multiple Mini Interview when you'll complete several, timed, short assessments, one after the other.

 5. Certificate of Good Conduct

-For some degree programmes involving contact with vulnerable adults or children – such as medicine and dentistry – as an international student you will need to apply for a criminal records check, also known as a Certificate of Good Conduct from your home country.
+For some degree programmes involving contact with vulnerable adults or children – such as Medicine and Dentistry – as an international student you'll need to apply for a criminal records check, also known as a Certificate of Good Conduct, from your home country.

 This police check should be in English or submitted with a certified translation.
-You will need to apply in your country or to the relevant embassy in the UK and further information is available here.
+You'll need to apply in your country or to the relevant embassy in the UK and further information is available here.

 English language requirements